manishsingh1997/website/README.md

 Imporant note: once added, don't remove entry from `redirects.json`.
 Instead, set `"active": false`.
 Having that the script can understand that existing redirect should be removed.

+### Google API Key
+In addition to permissions used by dependant packages, current projects require following enabled APIs:
+- Geocoding API